 Prior to founding White Print, Upasana worked at a PR firm.
 She is a graduate in Mass Media from Jai Hind College, Mumbai and has studied Communications from the University of Ottawa, Canada.

 Since its inception, White Print has brought in a revolution of sorts by promoting braille writing.
 It opened India’s mind not only towards reviving Braille literature but also Braille advertising.
 As advertisers shied away from no-gloss, no-image print ads, White Print brought to the fore untapped insights of the world’s largest visually impaired population.
 The fact is that a large percentage of the community are active decision makers and make their own buying choices and hence, communicating directly to them was now possible.
 Our advertiser, Coca-Cola India’s innovation was a musical ad that played their anthem “Umeedon wali dhoop, sunshine waali aasha” each time the reader opened the center spread.
-Other leading companies like Raymond, Tata Group, Vodafone, Aircel have joined in.
+Other leading companies like Raymond, Tata Group, Vodafone, Aircel, Pidilite, Mahindra and mahindra have joined in.

-White Print, currently in its second year of circulation, is a result of great passion and ardour proving that blindness can never be a hurdle for enjoying a good read.
+White Print, currently in its fifth year of circulation, is a result of great passion and ardour proving that blindness can never be a hurdle for enjoying a good read.
 And as more and more readers embrace it, we hope to spread the message of Braille literacy and help it reach the remotest corners where every visually impaired individual would have the liberty and free will of dissolving in a good read.